 The Alsace/ Mosel bottle was designed for Riesling, dry and sweet, although now it also houses, Gewürztraminer, which is an aromatic, off-dry white wine from Alsace tasting of lychees.
 This bottle is thinner and sleeker than Burgundy and Bordeaux bottles and the way it was transported could account for its design.
 Traditionally, in the 19th century, Bordeaux and Burgundy bottles were shipped to Britain across the English Channel, so the bottles needed to be sturdy so as to minimise breakages on stormy Channel crossings.
 The Alsace/Mosel bottle, however, didn’t typically have to go on such rough voyages, so it could be more delicate.
 It was generally transported down the Rhine.
 The bottles were sleek because the hulls of river boats could accommodate more of them than it could the fatter bottles favoured by the Burgundy and Bordeaux producers.

 All three types of bottles can be stored on their sides, in racks.
 This means that the wine comes into contact with the cork which provides an ideal oxygen-free seal.
 This protects the wine from oxidisation.

 New bottles are being produced all the time; for example, in California, vintners are putting their wines in traditional “Cortas”, which are short, fat bottles similar to more ancient handblown glass containers.
 No doubt there will be other innovations in wine bottle shapes and sizes in the future.
-At Garçon Wines we use Bordeaux and Burgundy type bottles and we invite you to try our wine selection.
+At Garçon Wines we have commercialised a Bordeaux shape, with a Burgundy type bottle currently in development.